jmeter-maven-plugin/jmeter-maven-plugin/README.md

 ### Add the plugin to your project

-The plugin is now in the central maven repository so you should no longer specify a repository.

 * Add the plugin to the build section of your pom's project :

 		<plugin>